Particular/docs.particular.net/Content/NServiceBus/authoring-custom-nservicebus-persistence.md

 NServiceBus polls the persister for timeouts by calling `GetNextChunk`, and providing it with `DateTime startSlice` which specifies what is the last timeout it recieved in the previous call to this method, and then the persister should provide all timeouts that are due, meaning from that value to the current point in time.
 Some eventually consistent storages may require you to be innovative to make sure no timeouts are missed.
 Finally, the `nextTimeToRunQuery` needs to be set to tell NServiceBus when to next poll the persister for timeouts - usually this is set for the next known timeout after the current time.
 NServiceBus will automatically poll for timeouts again if it has reason to suspect new timeouts are available.

-The in-memory implementation of `IPersistTimeouts` can be seen here: https://github.com/Particular/NServiceBus/blob/4.6.5/src/NServiceBus.Core/Persistence/InMemory/TimeoutPersister/InMemoryTimeoutPersistence.cs
+The in-memory implementation of `IPersistTimeouts` can be seen [here](https://github.com/Particular/NServiceBus/blob/4.6.5/src/NServiceBus.Core/Persistence/InMemory/TimeoutPersister/InMemoryTimeoutPersistence.cs).

 // TODO Gateway and Outbox persisters